ING Banner

 SYS> ftest 2

 to perform a two second windowed glance.
-Note that you must be in the /home/intobs directory to use this command.
 This will read out almost instantly, allowing the sky levels to be determined using IRAF on the data reduction machine using:

 ecl> display s1[1] 1; imexam